top of page

 • A protester emailed its proposal about 35 minutes before to the proposal deadline and received a Microsoft Outlook delivery confirmation.
 Upon learning that the agency did not receive its proposal, the protester emailed its proposal again to the designated inbox and to other agency personnel (Outlook delivery confirmation).
 Unfortunately, the proposal never reached the designated inbox so it was not considered for award.
 Here, the proposal was not delivered to the designated inbox because, after the agency’s enterprise email security gateway server (EEMSG) scanned the email, it sent the proposal to an exchange email server that blocked it from being delivered to the designated inbox.
 GAO found that even though the proposal reached the EEMSG, the protester failed to show that it delivered its proposal to the designated inbox before the deadline.
 As a result, the proposal was late.
 [5]

+But wait, how are all these decisions fair?
+The "late is late” rule: proposals that are received after the deadline, generally, may not be considered.
 As GAO puts it, the rule "alleviates confusion, ensures equal treatment of all offerors, and prevents one offeror from obtaining a competitive advantage that may accrue where an offeror is permitted to submit a proposal later than the deadline set for all competitors."
 [6]

-Contractors should therefore plan for email delays (or computer/file issues) and email your proposals by 5:00pm one working day before proposals are due (or at bare minimum, at least 4 hours).
+So, remember, a proposal is timely when it is received at the designated place prior to the deadline.
+Unfortunately, technology issues have sunk a number of proposal submissions (including others not listed above), so don't let it sink yours.
+Contractors should therefore plan for email delays (or computer/file issues) and email your proposals around 12:00pm one working day before proposals are due (or at bare minimum, at least 4 hours).

 Happy Contracting and Happy New Year!